Feb 2021

 Good Manufacturing Practice Cosmetics Standard

-It is the first step in cosmetics compliance, providing a comprehensive approach for quality management to make sure the way a product is designed, formulated, manufactured, packaged, stored, and shipped is achieved safely, hygienically, and responsibly.
+GMP is the first step in cosmetics compliance, providing a comprehensive approach for quality management.
+It assures that the way a product is designed, formulated, manufactured, packaged, stored, and shipped is achieved safely, hygienically, and responsibly.

 Global GMP Regulations

-The Cosmetics Regulation 1223/2009 requires that all cosmetic products sold into the EU market comply with good manufacturing practice cosmetics as set out in the ISO 22716 standard.
+The Cosmetics Regulation 1223/2009 requires that all cosmetic products manufactured and sold into the EU market comply with cGMPs based on the ISO 22716 standard.

-Following GMP guidelines can extend beyond legal compliance and benefits companies through increased sales and driving brand loyalty by placing an emphasis on the quality, safety, and efficacy of the product.
+Following GMP guidelines can extend beyond legal compliance.
+It benefits companies through increased sales and brand loyalty by placing an emphasis on products' quality, safety, and efficacy.

-Compliance with good manufacturing practices for cosmetics is mandatory in the EU, however in the US and Canada, various regulations that govern the sale of cosmetic products.
+Compliance with good manufacturing practices for cosmetics is mandatory in the EU.
+However, in the US and Canada, there are various regulations that govern the sale of cosmetic products.

-Implementing GMP standards is not mandatory but highly encouraged by the FDA and Health Canada, respectively[3]
+Implementing GMP standards has not historically mandatory but highly encouraged by the FDA and Health Canada[3].
+As of 2024, however, that is subject to change.

 Current and upcoming cosmetics safety guidelines in the U.S. and Canada include:

-• The FDA-enforced Federal Food, Drug and Cosmetic Act (Section 301) - Forbids the sale of cosmetic products that are "adulterated" or "mis-branded"
+• Federal Food, Drug and Cosmetic Act (Section 301).
+This FDA-enforced rule forbids the sale of cosmetic products that are "adulterated" or "mis-branded"

-• The Modernization of Cosmetics Regulation Act of 2022 (MoCRA) - U.S. legislation that will soon require cosmetics marketed in the U.S. to be manufactured in accordance with GMPs, which will be determined and enforced by FDA
+• Modernization of Cosmetics Regulation Act of 2022 (MoCRA).
+U.S. legislation that requires cosmetics marketed in the U.S. to be manufactured in accordance with GMPs which will be determined and enforced by FDA

-• In Canada, the Food and Drugs Act (Sections 16 and 18) - States that cosmetics sold must be produced and stored in clean, hygienic environments
+• Food and Drugs Act (Sections 16 and 18).
+States that cosmetics sold in Canada must be produced and stored in clean, hygienic environments

-Implementing industry standard GMP according to ISO 22716:2007 requires considering the following GMP guidelines[4]:
+Implementing industry standard GMPs according to ISO 22716:2007 requires considering the following GMP guidelines[4]

-They should also have the necessary support from the company in the form of full GMP training (personnel hygiene and health), supervision, safety equipment, personal protective equipment (PPE), education, resources, etc. to perform their job and tasks efficiently with good hygiene and cleanliness.
+They should also have the necessary support to perform their tasks efficiently with good hygiene and cleanliness.
+This support may include:

 Premises

-The premises of a cosmetics manufacturer should always meet the GMP specifications, providing a safe, hygienic environment that minimizes the risk of contamination.
+A cosmetics manufacturer's premises should always meet the GMP specifications; providing a safe, hygienic environment that minimizes contamination risk.

-This protects the cosmetics products that are being manufactured, minimizes any risks of mixing up products, ingredients, and packaging materials, and ensures cleanliness is kept to a high standard as part of the GMP process.
+This protects any manufactured products, minimizes the risk of mixing up products, ingredients, and packaging materials, and keeps cleanliness to a high standard as part of the GMP process.

 Equipment

-All equipment used should be suitable for its purpose and should be adequately cleaned, sanitized, and maintained to prevent air contamination, such as dust or moisture.
+All equipment used must be suitable for its purpose and adequately cleaned, sanitized, and maintained to prevent air contamination such as dust or moisture.

-A core part of a company’s GMP procedure is that the equipment used for manufacture of the cosmetic product is only used for this purpose.
-The equipment should also be stored properly and calibrated periodically if needed.
+A core part of a company’s GMP procedure is not to use cosmetics manufacturing equipment for any other purpose.
+It should also be stored properly and calibrated periodically if needed.

-All ingredients, raw materials, and packaging materials should meet an acceptance criterion to ensure the quality of the finished product.
+All ingredients, raw materials, and packaging materials should meet an acceptance criterion for quality assurance purposes.

 Production

-Measures should be taken every step of the way to ensure that the finished product meets its specifications.
+Measures should be taken at every step to make sure that the finished product meets its specifications.
 Appropriate documentation and records should be created to capture all aspects of the production process.

 The guideline recommends establishing standard operating procedures (SOPs) for all processes.
 An SOP is simply a clearly written instructional document that clarifies in detail how a specific production activity is conducted.